sopskirk/simpler/README.md

 ## Getting Started
 All information on how to get started can be found [here](https://github.com/sopskirk/simpler/wiki/Introduction).

-## Version
-Currently, the latest version of Simpler is 1.0 beta on 23/06/2018.

 ## Documentation
 Full documentation can be found [here](https://github.com/sopskirk/simpler/wiki).